Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Derivation and analysis of fixation probability

 \section{Derivation and analysis of fixation probability}

 From the previous sections, we have seen that all the ecological models give rise to the same dynamics of mutant frequency $f$, satisfying the stochastic differential equation

-where $f_0$ is the initial frequency, $s$ is the initial difference in invasion fitness, $\eta$ is the strength of ecological effects depending on details of the ecological model, and $N_\mathrm{eff}$ is the initial effective population size of the parent and the mutant.
+where $s_\mathrm{inv}$ is the invasion fitness, $\eta$ is the strength of ecological effects depending on details of the ecological model, and $N_\mathrm{eff}$ is the initial effective population size of the parent and the mutant.

 The fixation probability can be obtained by solving the stochastic differential equation.
 Let $p(f,t|x)$ be the probability that the frequency is between $f$ and $f+df$ at time $t$ given that $f(0)=x$.
 The corresponding Kolmogorov backward equation is